SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 Per

-- Top-level adventure sports coverage — no other major travel insurance policy covers 150+ activities as standard.
+- Top-level adventure sports coverage — no other major travel insurance covers 150+ activities as standard.

 - 24/7 emergency assistance team with its own medical unit.